 As people get older, the chances that they will need to stay in hospital for an extended period of time increase.
 Once the immediate reason for admission to hospital has been taken care of, it is likely that the elderly patient will still need to be cared for in a number of ways.
+Therefore it is important to think about care after hospital discharge and how you will do this.

 Rather than simply discharging the patient from a NHS hospital and leaving them to fend for themselves, it is essential to make sure that there is already a care and support system in place and a number of important precautions need to be taken.